Matthew Hudson-Smith: Career

 That year also saw his international debut for Great Britain: he performed well at the 2013 European Athletics Junior Championships, setting a 200 m best of 20.88 seconds in the semi-finals before getting the bronze medal in a British medal sweep, behind Nethaneel Mitchell-Blake and Leon Reid.
-He won a second bronze as part of the British 4×400 metres relay team, running the second leg.
+He won a second bronze as part of the British 4 × 400 metres relay team, running the second leg.

-In the 2014 season he returned to competing in the 400 m, working under his coach Tony Hadley.
+In the 2014 season, he returned to competing in the 400 m, working under his coach Tony Hadley.
 Coming from a personal best of 48.76 seconds at the start of the year, his new focus on the event greatly improved his times.
 He ran of 46.29 seconds at the Tom Jones Memorial Invitational in Florida in April, then set a best of 45.80 seconds in Belgium in May.
 He ran a quick race at the British Athletics Championships, but was disqualified for a lane infringement.

 His following race at the Glasgow Grand Prix marked a career breakthrough as he finished in the top three at the Diamond League race in a time of 44.97 seconds.
 This made him only the second British teenager to dip under 45 seconds for the distance and placed him second on the European rankings for the season.
 Hudson-Smith surprised himself with the level of improvement, saying "I've no idea where that came from, no idea at all".
-He was chosen to represent England at the 2014 Commonwealth Games in the 4×400 m relay alongside Conrad Williams, Michael Bingham, and Daniel Awde.
+He was chosen to represent England at the 2014 Commonwealth Games in the 4 × 400 m relay alongside Conrad Williams, Michael Bingham, and Daniel Awde.
 On his return to Glasgow for the Commonwealth Games he ran the fastest split on the final leg to overhaul Trinidad and Tobago's Zwede Hewitt and hold off Olympic champion Chris Brown, winning the gold medal for the team.

 At the 2014 European Athletics Championships in Zürich, Switzerland, Hudson-Smith won the silver medal in the individual 400 m in a time of 44.75 seconds, behind compatriot Martyn Rooney.
 This is despite receiving a yellow card (warning) from the officials for not being stable in the set position.

+In 2016, Hudson-Smith was selected for the Rio Olympics in the 400 m and the 4 × 400 m.
+In the 400 m, he qualified for the final with a personal best of 44.48, and finished 8th in the final with a time of 44.61.
+He ran in the heats of the 4 × 400 m relay, but his team were disqualified as Hudson-Smith was judged to have been outside the takeover zone when he started running to receive the baton from Delano Williams.